 Whether you’re holding onto a grudge or still thinking about something that occurred last year, it’s time to let it go and move on.
 Letting go of something or someone can be extremely difficult, but once you’ve done it, you’ll feel relieved and able to move forward.
 So let go of the past, and set your sights on the future!

 5. Snack only when you’re hungry

-It’s easy to throw a bag of popcorn in the microwave or reach for a snack just because you’re bored or watching something on Netflix, but this year try to be mindful not only about what you’re eating, but why you’re eating it.
+It’s easy to throw a bag of popcorn into the microwave or reach for a snack just because you’re bored or watching something on Netflix, but this year try to be mindful not only about what you’re eating, but why you’re eating it.
 Most of us aren’t even hungry when we indulge in a sweet treat, so next time you find yourself walking over to the pantry, think about whether you’re actually craving food or just looking for something to do.